Chen-WH/pyzlg_dexhand/docs/control_modes.rst

 Error Handling Options
 ^^^^^^^^^^^^^^^^^^

-Efficiently clear errors using the global parameter:
+Efficiently clear errors using the broadcast parameter:

 .. code-block:: python

     # Efficiently clear all errors with a single command
-    hand.clear_errors(use_global=True)  # Recommended for better performance
+    hand.clear_errors(use_broadcast=True)  # Recommended for better performance